The Most Transparent Administration in History? Not So Much…Tweet

 If the United States truly wants to be a beacon of transparency in government, our federal, state, and local governments should re-examine their current practices concerning the release of information to the public.

-Joshua Christensen is a legal intern at the Project On Government Oversight.
+At the time of publication, Joshua Christensen was a legal intern at the Project On Government Oversight.

 Topics: Government Accountability